Learning Development Service

 - Engage verbally, as often as possible, with native English speakers.

-- Make an appointment to see one of the Learning Development Team for help with this.
+- Make a one-to-one appointment to see one of the Learning Development Team for help with this.

 I need some help regarding how to reference properly?

-- Find out which referencing system is preferred by the school e.g. Harvard, Oxford, MHRA and obtain guidelines online or form your school.
+- Find out which referencing system is preferred by your School e.g. Harvard, MHRA etc. and obtain guidelines online or from your School.

 - Ask for copies of first class dissertations from your department to see how this is put is put into practice and done well.